Activities for Children-Busan

 Offers water activities for children and adults such as windsurfing, motorboat, banana boat, kayak, cruise, dinghy, skin-scuba, etc. The Centre is at the far corner of Gwangan Beach.
 Directions: Exit 1,3 of Geumnyeonsan Station (metro line 2) and walk to the beach (about 15 min) or take bus 41 from Busan station and get off at Suyoung-gu District Office and walk 10mins.
 Info: 051-755-0707/622-0201 (or contact KTO's Busan Helpline at 051-1330 for help getting information in English.
-The website is in Korean only.
+Short description on website in English.

 Open in April 2014, the zoo is located in the city, next to Children’s Park.
 Info: 051-811-8800.
 Hours: 9:30am-6pm September thru May / 9:30am-7pm June thru August.
 Admission: Adults W19,000, Youth W17,000, Children W15,000.
 Directions: Take City Bus 33, 44, 54, 63, 81, 83-1 or 133.
 Get off at Sports Complex Station, Metro line 3 and take bus 54, 83-1 or village bus 17.
 Get off at Geoje Station and take bus 54.
 Parking available for 780 cars.
 Website in Korean only.

 -Drive, as there is parking for 780 cars at the zoo.